AdaCore/training_material/courses/comprehensive_rust_training/100_generics/01_generic_functions.rst

       pick(123, Foo { val: 7 }, Foo { val: 456 });

--  This is similar to C++ templates, but Rust partially compiles the generic function immediately, so that function must be valid for all types matching the constraints.
-For example, try modifying :rust:`pick` to return :rust:`even + odd` if :rust:`n == 0`.
-Even if only the :rust:`pick` instantiation with integers is used, Rust still considers it invalid.
-   C++ would let you do this.
+-  Similar to C++ templates, but Rust does a partial compilation

+   - Function must be valid for all types matching the constraints

+     - Example: modify :rust:`pick` to return :rust:`even + odd` if :rust:`n == 0`
+     - Compiler complains because there is no guarantee type used supports :rust:`+`
+     - A C++ template would not generate a compile error

 -  Generic code is turned into non-generic code based on the call sites.
    This is a zero-cost abstraction: you get exactly the same result as